Nevada Test Site: Cancer and test site

-St. George, Utah received fallout from above-ground nuclear testing in the Yucca Flats at the site.
+Many communities east of the Nevada Test Site, including Cedar City, Enterprise, and St. George, Utah, received fallout from above-ground nuclear testing in the Yucca Flats at the site.
 Winds routinely carried the fallout of these tests directly through St. George and southern Utah.
 Marked increases in cancers such as leukemia, lymphoma, thyroid cancer, breast cancer, melanoma, bone cancer, brain tumors, and gastrointestinal tract cancers were reported from the mid-1950s through 1980.

 On May 19, 1953, the 32-kiloton (130 TJ) atomic bomb (nicknamed "Harry") was detonated at the site.
 The bomb later gained the name "Dirty Harry" because of the amount of off-site fallout generated by the bomb.

 A 1962 United States Atomic Energy Commission report found that "children living in St. George, Utah may have received doses to the thyroid of radioiodine as high as 120 to 440 rads" (1.2 to 4.4 Gy).
 A 1979 study reported in the New England Journal of Medicine concluded that:

 A significant excess of leukemia deaths occurred in children up to 14 years of age living in Utah between 1959 and 1967.
 This excess was concentrated in the cohort of children born between 1951 and 1958, and was most pronounced in those residing in counties receiving high fallout.

 In 1982, a lawsuit brought by nearly 1,200 people accused the government of negligence in atomic and/or nuclear weapons testing at the site, which they said had caused leukemia and other cancers.
 Dr. Karl Z. Morgan, Director of Health Physics at Oak Ridge National Laboratory, testified that radiation protection measures in the tests were substandard to best practices at the time.